comphilip/koreader-wiki/KOReader-User-Guide.md

 After installed KOReader, you will see related entries in KUAL's menu.
 Just tap on it :)

 ## KOReader Gestures
-KOReader on Kindle Touch/Paperwhite support various [multi-touch gestures](http://en.wikipedia.org/wiki/Multi-touch#Multi-touch_gestures).
+KOReader on Kindle Touch/Paperwhite supports various [multi-touch gestures](http://en.wikipedia.org/wiki/Multi-touch#Multi-touch_gestures).

 ### Features that can be launched by gestures:
 #### display main menu